dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 }

 Note that the warningString variable is not private!
 That means the methods of all classes in the java.awt package can access this variable and set it to whatever they like (such as "Trust me!").
 Actually, the only methods that access this variable are in the Window class, so it would have been entirely appropriate to make the variable private.
 Perhaps the programmer typed the code in a hurry and simply forgot the private modifier?
 Perhaps nobody cared?
 After more than twenty years, that variable is still not private.
-Not only that—new fields have been added to the class over time, and about half of them aren't private either.
+Not only that — new fields have been added to the class over time, and about half of them aren't private either.

 This can be a problem.
 By default, packages are not closed entities.
 That is, anyone can add more classes to a package.
 Of course, hostile or clueless programmers can then add code that modifies variables with package access.
 For example, in early versions of Java, it was an easy matter to smuggle another class into the java.awt package.
 Simply start out the class with